tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-only spoken of by people who would have been told about it via anti-eldian propaganda regardless the people of Marley the continent across the Shores from parity constantly fear the reprisal of this mythical eldian war machine where the wicked eldians from parody will rise up and use the power of the Titans to rule or destroy the world once more so ldns in Marley who live inside ghettos must toil in labor to prove that they aren't like the Devils from within the walls of parody Aaron's father held different philosophy that the founding Titan Emir was actually a benevolent goddess she used her Titan blood to carve roads erect Grand buildings and defend her people from the interloping forces and that it was the people of Marley who jealously seized the power of the Titans castamere's descendants away and forged a false history of propaganda to suppress those eldians who did not flee to parody Grisha Yeager believed that the eldians were not Devils but the chosen people of God which in euro-american rhetoric chosen people of God carries a very specific meaning and in conjunction with the ghettos and armbands there seems to be a direct comparison this leads some viewers who interpret this storyline as being too similar to anti-semitic
+only spoken of by people who would have been told about it via anti-eldian propaganda regardless the people of Marley the continent across the Shores from parity constantly fear the reprisal of this mythical eldian war machine where the wicked Eldians from parody will rise up and use the power of the Titans to rule or destroy the world once more so ldns in Marley who live inside ghettos must toil in labor to prove that they aren't like the Devils from within the walls of parody Eren's father held different philosophy that the founding Titan Ymir was actually a benevolent goddess she used her Titan blood to carve roads erect Grand buildings and defend her people from the interloping forces and that it was the people of Marley who jealously seized the power of the Titans castamere's descendants away and forged a false history of propaganda to suppress those Eldians who did not flee to parody Grisha Yeager believed that the Eldians were not Devils but the chosen people of God which in euro-american rhetoric chosen people of God carries a very specific meaning and in conjunction with the ghettos and armbands there seems to be a direct comparison this leads some viewers who interpret this storyline as being too similar to anti-semitic